It Was Just an Accident: Plot

-Hamid instantly identifies the man as Eghbal after touching his leg and insists on killing him right away, but Vahid and Shiva hold him back, as they wish to hear him testify first.
-At that time, a cellphone rings from the man's body.
-Vahid picks it up and hears Eghbal's daughter, who claims that her mother fainted.
-The group visit the man's house and drive his daughter with her mother to a hospital, where she gives birth to a son.
+Hamid instantly identifies the man as Eghbal after touching his legs and insists on killing him right away, but Vahid and Shiva hold him back, as they wish to hear him testify first.
+In the midst of deliberation and debate, they wind up in the desert.
+A cellphone rings from the man's body.
+Vahid picks it up and hears the man's daughter, who claims that her pregnant mother has fainted.
+The group visit the man's house and drive his daughter with her mother to a hospital, where the mother gives birth to a son.

-Hamid, Goli and Ali grow frustrated and decide to leave Vahid and Shiva behind.
-The two then drive the man to a quiet location at night, tie him up to a tree, wake him up and demand that he testify.
-The man first claims mistaken identity again, but then caves in and acknowledges that he is Eghbal, saying that his actions were justified for the good of the Iranian regime and that killing him would merely make him a martyr.
-Vahid and Shiva recount the torment they experienced in detail to Eghbal and state that his wife has given birth to a son.
-Shiva demands that Eghbal apologize and after a back-and-forth, he caves in and says that he is sorry, claiming that he was only trying to make a living.
+Hamid, Goli, and Ali grow frustrated and decide to leave Vahid and Shiva behind.
+The two then drive the man to a secluded location at night, tie him up to a tree, wake him up, and demand that he testify.
+The man first claims mistaken identity again, but then caves and acknowledges that he is Eghbal, asserting that his actions were justified for the good of the Iranian regime and that killing him would only make him a martyr.
+Vahid and Shiva recount the torment they experienced in detail to Eghbal, and tell him that his wife has given birth to a son.
+Shiva forcefully demands that Eghbal apologize and after some back-and-forth he tearfully says that he is sorry, claiming that he was only trying to make a living.
 Vahid then sets Eghbal free and drives away with Shiva.

-The following day, Vahid and his mother prepare the van for his sister.
-While entering the house to retrieve something, Vahid suddenly stops in his tracks.
-The sound of Eghbal's squeaky prosthetic leg is heard, slowly approaching.
+Later, Vahid and his mother prepare the van for his sister.
+A white car, similar to Eghbal's car, is seen entering the area while Vahid enters the house to retrieve something.
+He suddenly stops in his tracks.
+A squeaky sound resembling Eghbal's prosthetic leg is heard, first slowly approaching, then slowly moving away.